-3. If additional Rod curvature is desired before inserting, use a Rod Bender (Figure 3); or if after inserting, then use In-situ Rod Benders to reshape.
+3. If additional Rod curvature is desired after inserting, then use In-situ Rod Benders to reshape.

-4. Screw Housings have a patented Rod Snap-In feature (US. #10,172,647) which allows semi-fixation of the Rod while positioning (Figure 4).
+4. Screw Housings have a patented Rod Snap-In feature (US. #10,172,647) which allows semi-fixation of the Rod while positioning (Figure 5).
 The Rod may be removed from the Snap-In feature and repositioned.